Job interview between two people

 • Your employer must pay you a wage that is in line with the market.
 This means that the pay is normal for the work you will do with your knowledge and experience.

-• If you are a minor, you are not allowed to work at night or do dangerous work.
+• Are you under 18?
+Then you are not allowed to work at night or do dangerous work.

 This is how you can recognise exploitation in work

-Several things can constitute exploitation.
-It could be an employer forcing you to work more than your contract states.
-Or forcing you to work too many hours in a row.
-It can also be about you getting very little or no money.
-Sometimes exploitation is about having to work in poor conditions or your employer treating you badly.
-This is how you can recognise exploitation:
+Exploitation can mean several things.
+It could be that your employer forces you to work more than your contract states or to work too many hours in a row.
+It can also mean getting very little or even no money.
+Sometimes exploitation also means working in poor conditions or being treated badly by your employer.
+Here are signs of exploitation:

 • Your employer does not want to give you a contract and will only pay you in cash.